murphyqm/2023-10-SWD1b/README.md

-# 2023-10-SWD1b
-Scripts from the 2023-10-SWD1b Reproducible Research in R course
+# SWD1b Reproducible Research in R

+Supplementary example scripts from the SWD1b training course.
+R scripts are stored in the ```src/project``` folder.

+Please refer to the Hackpad shared with you for additional notes.

+See our available training courses [here](https://arc.leeds.ac.uk/training/), or find help [here](https://arc.leeds.ac.uk/help/).